10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Why It's Cheap: Short distance, strong competition from four carriers (including low-cost options), and consistent business and leisure demand from Texas.
 Mexico City is also a major hub, so airlines schedule frequent service.

 Daily Budget: Budget travelers can manage on $40–$60 per day (affordable guesthouses, street food, metro travel, free museums on Sundays).
 Mid-range travelers at $80–$120 per day can stay in boutique hotels, eat at mid-tier restaurants, and Uber between neighborhoods.
+Chapultepec Park is free, many museums are free on Sundays, and street food markets like Mercado de San Juan offer incredible meals for $3–$7.

+Fly or Drive?
 Mexico City is about 1,000 miles from Dallas via the most direct routes—roughly 15–16 hours of driving, plus border wait times and tolls.
 Flying takes less than 3 hours nonstop.
 For nearly all Dallas travelers, flying is the clear choice.

-3. San José del Cabo / Los Cabos, Mexico: Why It's Often One of the Cheapest International Trips from Dallas
+3. San Jose del Cabo / Los Cabos, Mexico: Why It's Often One of the Cheapest International Trips from Dallas

 Distance & Flight Time: About 1,100 miles from DFW; nonstop flights take around 3 hours 30 minutes.